-10.2 "MONHYDROCONSTRUCTION" SAINSHAND WATER SUPPLY DESIGN
+10.2 "MONHYDRO CONSTRUCTION" SAINSHAND WATER SUPPLY DESIGN

-In 2013, the Prestige Group lost to another firm - "Monhydroconstruction" in a tender for a "Feasibility Study for Inter-basin Water Transmission for Sainshand Industrial Park".
-In a presentation to the Ministry of Environment and Green Development (MEGD) Monhydroconstruction shows the giant Three Gorges dam on Yangtze River and the very controversial South-North Water Transfer Project developed by the Chinese government as inspiring examples for the Mongolian water sector.
-The general design for the water transfer by Monhydroconstruction is very similar to the design by the Prestige Group but the reservoir with a 20-meter high dam is located at Toono (100 kilometers downstream from Togos Ovoo) and has twice the surface area (95-125 sq.km) and volume (1,2 cubic kilometers).
+In 2013, the Prestige Group lost to another firm, "Monhydro construction", in a tender for a "Feasibility Study for Inter-basin Water Transmission for Sainshand Industrial Park".
+In a presentation to the Ministry of Environment, Green Development and Tourism (MEGDT) Monhydro construction shows the giant Three Gorges dam on Yangtze River and the very controversial South-North Water Transfer Project developed by the Chinese government as inspiring examples for the Mongolian water sector.
+The general design for the water transfer by Monhydro construction is very similar to the design by the Prestige Group but the reservoir with a 20-meter high dam is located at Toono (100 kilometers downstream from Togos Ovoo) and has twice the surface area (95-125 sq. km) and volume (1.2 cubic kilometers).
 There are vague references to a possible hydropower setup, but no capacity is specified.
-See Figure 21 and Figure 22.
+(See Figure 22 and Figure 23)

-"Monhydroconstruction" also conducted a short exploration of alluvial subsurface water extraction in Bayanhutag soum along the Kherlen which amounting to at least 217 liters per second and the study claims it could be increased with further exploration.
+"Monhydro construction" also conducted a short exploration of alluvial subsurface water extraction in Bayanhutag soum along the Kherlen which amounting to at least 217 liters per second and the study claims it could be increased with further exploration.

-The company claims that it used IHA software developed by TNC to justify "environmentally safe" annual withdrawals from the Kherlen of 4 M^3 /sec.
+The company claims that it used IHA software developed by TNC to justify "environmentally safe" annual withdrawals from the Kherlen of 4 m3/sec.
 That amounts to 20% of the annual average flow at the dam site and 60% of flow in dry year.
-It is unclear how the project accounts for evaporation losses from the reservoir surface which likely exceed 90 million M^3 annually due to evaporation rate exceeding 1,000 mm annually.
-The 2014 "Monhydroconstruction" presentation concludes that it would be "a shame to let blue money flow out of our country!".
+It is unclear how the project accounts for evaporation losses from the reservoir surface which likely exceed 90 million m3 annually due to evaporation rate exceeding 1,000 mm annually.
+The 2014 "Monhydro construction" presentation concludes that it would be "a shame to let blue money flow out of our country!".

-Figure 21.
-Map from Monhydroconstruction presentation, May 2014.
+Figure 22.
+Map from Monhydro construction presentation, May 2014.